 The State Capital: Zacatecas

 The city of Zacatecas is at the center of the state’s tourism industry.
-The city’s historical center is a UNESCO World Heritage site that is filled with marvelous examples of colonial architecture and picturesque cobblestoned streets and avenues.
-The historic silver industry allowed the city to prosper and become one of the most important cities of colonial Mexico.
+The city’s historical center is a UNESCO World Heritage site that is full of incredible examples of colonial architecture and picturesque cobblestoned streets and avenues.
+The historic silver industry made the city prosper and become one of the most important cities of colonial Mexico.
 Containing many historical and cultural points of interest, the capital draws visitors from around the country as well as from around the globe.
 The city’s main attractions are its main historical square and cathedral.
 Tourists also frequent the many churches and museums of the city.

-The cuisine of Zacatecas is a delicious mingling of indigenous and Spanish gastronomies.
+The food of Zacatecas is a delicious mingling of indigenous and Spanish gastronomies.
 As one of the country’s leading producers of beans and chiles, it isn’t surprising that these are two of its most popular ingredients.
-Grapes and guava are also widely produced in the state.
+Grapes and guava are also in large production in the state.
 Zacatecas is famous for several dishes, but some of its most popular include its enchiladas which feature crème fraiche, poblano chiles, and shredded pork loin; braised pork made with cinnamon, cloves, and garlic; and a cowboy stew that typically features beef chuck, squash, onions, cilantro, and thin noodles.